 Before the tactics, the "why":

 Free keys ≠ lost revenue.
-A player who wouldn't have paid $15 is not a lost sale.
-They're a potential reviewer, community member, and word-of-mouth driver.
-The calculus changes when you think of keys as marketing spend, not lost income.
+A player who would never have paid full price is not a lost sale.
+They are a community member, a source of feedback, and word of mouth.
+Think of keys as marketing spend, not lost income — just do not book review score as the return.

 Understanding the threat helps you design around it: